jarviscanada/jarvis_data_eng_BrandonWong/README.md

 **Co-Founder, Ensemble Technologies Inc. (2022-2024)**: Transformed and refactored a client’s mobile car inspection application to view and perform on-sight inspection that extended a contract from 6 to 18 weeks.
 Hired, coached and led development team of three in UI/UX, full-stack development and software testing practices.

 **Frontend Web Developer, Radish Cooperative (2021-2022)**: Implemented robust sales enablement tools, facilitating access to sales data across 15+ restaurants and streamlining product management processes across five ordering platforms.
-Enhanced the online-ordering platform by updating the Angular code base with RxJS and Bootstrap, resulting in a 30% improvement in system performance and reducing order processing time by 25%.
+I also enhanced the online-ordering platform by updating the Angular code base with RxJS and Bootstrap, resulting in a 30% improvement in system performance and reducing order processing time by 25%.

 **Android Developer, McGill University [Dr. Benjamin Fung] (2020)**: Built an embedded android application that controls the TEMI robot to guide guest around the School of Information at McGill University.